Using InterSystems Documentation

 all yield the same results.
 The order of the results is the same for all variants of a particular stem (for example, regardless of whether a search is for save

 The search engine supports stemmed search for most words.
-Words with forms that have definitions relevant to InterSystems products may not support stemmed search.
+For words with forms that are relevant to InterSystems products, search may not support all forms of stemming.
 For example, include

 return different sets of results, since include